dph01/scala-sbt-template/README.md

-This is a template for starting a scala project with sbt.
+This is a simple lightweight template for starting a scala project with sbt.

 It comes with: